act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 - the image resource does not contain text expressing anything in a [human language][]; or
 - the image resource contains text and the text is not a significant part of the visual content in the image; or
-- the image resource contains text and it is [essential][] that the text is rendered with that specific presentation.
+- the image resource contains text and it is [essential][] that the text is rendered with that specific presentation; or
+- the test target is [purely decorative][].

 ## Assumptions